inspr/core-legacy/docs/pubsub.md

 ## Subscribers

 As most applications that run on Inspr the subscribers only execute their tasks when they receive a message through it's dApp client.
-Once the message has been sent to the clients the message is committed, acknowledging to the message broker that that application is done with that message and can go on to the next one.
+Once the message has been sent to the clients the message is committed, acknowledging to the message broker that the application is done with that message and can go on to the next one.

 These examples were implemented using webhooks that receive JSON objects with specific fields.